Alexandros Tzorvas: Italy

 In the summer 2012 he moved to Genoa in definitive deal for €600,000 in 1-year contract, together with youth team striker Daniel Jara Martínez in temporary deal, in an exchange deal that took Swiss defender Steve von Bergen at Palermo for €1.7 million.
 The Greek international ‘keeper will back-up expected starter Sebastien Frey, while also competing with Canadian ‘keeper Robert Stillo for a spot on the bench.
 On 17 March 2013, Alexandros Tzorvas made his Genoa debut away to Fiorentina.
 His first game with the club was a catastrophe, as he smothered a Stevan Jovetić snapshot, but David Pizarro hit a fierce effort that took a massive deflection to loop over the goalkeeper and land on the crossbar.
-On 9 July 2013 Tzorvas returned to Greece to play for the newly promoted club of Apollon Smyrni as a free agent.
+On 9 July 2013 Tzorvas returned to Greece to play for the newly promoted club of Apollon Smyrnis as a free agent.

 Apollon Smyrnis

-On 9 July 2013 Tzorvas returned to Greece to play for the newly promoted club Apollon Smyrni as a free agent.
-Greece international Alexandros Tzorvas has agreed to join newly promoted Greek Super League side Apollon Smyrni on a two-year deal, the club has confirmed.
+On 9 July 2013 Tzorvas returned to Greece to play for the newly promoted club Apollon Smyrnis as a free agent.
+Greece international Alexandros Tzorvas has agreed to join newly promoted Super League Greece side Apollon Smyrnis on a two-year deal, the club has confirmed.
 The Athenians are making their return to the Greek top flight for the first time in 13 years and have made Tzorvas the latest in a string of summer acquisitions.